 Through our work at Å we meet many teams using Scrum for product development.
 We deliver workshops and coaching to help Scrum teams succeed.
 Find balance between structure and flexibility.
 Better communication with traditional waterfall project management methods.
-OR maybe we just find out they are using ScrumBut.

 Scrum links and resources:

 Video Intro to Scrum

 5 Dysfuctions of a Team: (According to Lencione)